 Meanwhile, heat olive oil in a large skillet over medium heat until shimmering.
 Add garlic and shallot and cook, stirring constantly, until softened but not browned (lower heat if the aromatics threaten to brown), about 2 minutes.
 Add Calabrian chile spread and stir until homogeneous.
 Add sake or wine and cook until liquid is reduced down to less than 2 tablespoons, about 1 minute.
 Remove pan from heat and set aside until pasta is cooked.

 When pasta is cooked, use tongs to transfer the noodles directly from the boiling water to the pan with the garlic/oil mixture.
 Scrape uni purée into pan and add a few ounces of starchy pasta-cooking water.
 Set pan over high heat and cook, stirring and swirling constantly, until the sauce comes together and develops a creamy consistency and the pasta is fully cooked, about 1 minute.
 Add more pasta water as necessary to thin the sauce if it over-thickens.
 Season to taste with salt and black pepper.

 Divide pasta between warmed serving bowls, drizzle each portion with more extra-virgin olive oil, garnish each with a whole sea urchin tongue, sprinkle with minced chives, and serve.

-Sea urchin roe can be found in Japanese fish markets or ordered online (when in season) from Fulton Fish Market or Browne Trading.
+Sea urchin roe can be found in Japanese fish markets or ordered online (when in season, which is usually from late summer to early winter) from Fulton Fish Market or Browne Trading.
 If buying in person, pass over any sea urchin that looks muddy or has poorly defined texture.

-Calabrian hot chili spread can be purchased online.
+Calabrian hot chile spread can be purchased online.
 Alternatively, substitute a pinch of red pepper flakes.